Rezwanul-Haque/Gochat/README.md

-# gochat - one 2 one video chating app using golang & pion webrtc & firebase
+# gochat - basic one 2 one video chating app using golang & websocket + webrtc & firebase

 ## Prerequisites
 1. Firebase project